ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 Now, if you do call `sudo`, **the system administrators will be notified automatically, and you will most likely get a follow-up email from them.
-Please respond to such email messages, if you get one.**
-That said, if you end up using `sudo`, press <kbd>Ctrl-C</kbd> when you are prompted for your password to terminate the attempt to interrupt the command call, e.g.
+Please respond to such a message, if you get one.**  That said, if you end up using `sudo`, press <kbd>Ctrl-C</kbd> when you are prompted for your password to terminate the attempt to interrupt the command call, e.g.

 ```sh
 $ sudo make install